Metadata Configurator Tutorial#

 Description: The aim is to investigate the composition of the gut microbiome in HIV-1 infected individuals undergoing antiretroviral therapy in Ghana, West Africa.
 Despite effective control of viral replication, these individuals often experience non-AIDS-related diseases like cardiovascular and metabolic disorders.

-Note: Make sure that when you add (your) name and e-mail you push the add button.
+Note: Make sure that when you add (your) name and e-mail you click the add button.

 Package selection (Investigation)#

-At each level the metadata can vary depending on the packages selected.
-At the investigation level click on ‘Select a package’ and choose default.
+At each level, the metadata can vary depending on the packages selected.
+At the investigation level click on ‘Select a package’.
+You will notice several minimal models present in the dropdown menu, in this example we will use default model called minimal.

 Within a package not all terms have to be selected (by default only mandatory and recommended terms are selected).
 Terms from other packages are available to be selected in case you want to mix and match different packages together and re-use terms.

-Once this is done you can go to the next section.
+Once this is done, move on to the next section.

 Study#

-Now Unfold the Study textbox (At the bottom left of the Investigation textbox).
+Unfold the Study Information textbox at the bottom left of the Step 1 textbox.

 Identifier: control_vs_infected